Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 The briefing paper identifies four key flaws with JCPOA:

-Tom Wilson, Resident Associate Fellow at HJS and author of the briefing paper, commented:
+Tom Wilson, Resident Associate Fellow at HJS and author of the report, commented:

 “The Iran agreement clearly fails to meet the international community’s primary objective of guaranteeing that Iran won’t be able move toward producing nuclear weapons.
 Ultimately, this agreement legitimises Iran’s formerly illegal nuclear programme, leaving Iran as a threshold nuclear power.
 It’s incredibly worrying that this deal hasn’t been properly scrutinized here in Britain.
 The British government appears to have gone along with Obama’s plan unquestioningly and now we are to reopen our embassy in Tehran at a time when the regime remains deeply hostile to British interests and has done nothing to earn our trust.”